Oncology Pipeline

 Niraparib | PARP Inhibitor

-FIRST: niraparib alone or in combination with dostarlimab and/or bevacizumab as maintenance therapy in advanced ovarian cancer
+FIRST: study of niraparib alone or in combination with dostarlimab and/or bevacizumab as maintenance therapy following first-line treatment with platinum-based chemotherapy alone or in combination with dostarlimab and/or bevacizumab in newly diagnosed advanced ovarian cancer

 Dostarlimab | Anti-PD-1 antibody

-FIRST: niraparib alone or in combination with dostarlimab and/or bevacizumab as maintenance therapy in advanced ovarian cancer
+FIRST: study of niraparib alone or in combination with dostarlimab and/or bevacizumab as maintenance therapy following first-line treatment with platinum-based chemotherapy alone or in combination with dostarlimab and/or bevacizumab in newly diagnosed advanced ovarian cancer

 Other Hematologic Malignancies